Close

 Machine Learning Engineer

-Focusing on spam, bots, and fake engagement prevention as part of the BRIC Risk Systems ML foundation team.
+Mitigated spam, bots, fake engagement, inauthentic and harmful behaviours as part of the Risk Systems ML foundation team.

 Microsoft Research